HFAnalyticsLab/Diabetes_healthcare_use/README.md

 2. file import scripts:
 * '00_import_data.R' - imports and combines CPRD and linked data, needs to be run first

-3. analysis scripts (to be used in this order):
+3. analysis scripts (study population, **demographic and clinical charateristics**, to be used in this order):
 * '01_define_study_population.R' - defines study cohort based on inclusion and exclusion criteria, all other scripts depend on the outputs of it
 * '02_diabetes_medication.R' - extracts data on diabetes medication and defines drug types
 * '03_diabetes_type.R' - extracts diabetes diagnoses and defines diabetes type, additionally depends on script 02